zahangirbd/spark-projects/README.md

 	```

 	`Spark-shell` also creates a Spark context web UI and by default, it can access from http://localhost:4040.
+	- **Spark-shell** by default creates master node and all works are done there

 5. Run an spark project
 	- Go to the project under `spark-java-projects`